Jenjimenez/tech-writing-portfolio/API_Documentation/api-end-user-example.md

 ## Authentication

-To get authenticated you will need to create a user API token from the Whatfix dashboard and pass as header **x-whatfix-integration-key**.
+To get authenticated you will need to create a user API token from the x dashboard and pass as header **x-x-integration-key**.
 To know more, see [Generating the API Integration Key](link).
-Pass the email address of the user as the **x-whatfix-user** header.
+Pass the email address of the user as the **x-x-user** header.

 <p>&nbsp;</p>

 ## Status Codes
-The following status codes are possible in Whatfix API Responses:
+The following status codes are possible in x API Responses:
 - 2xx: Success
 - 4xx: Request error
 - 5xx: Server-side error